hpx::finalize, hpx::disconnect#

 Main function to gracefully terminate the HPX runtime system.

 The function hpx::finalize is the main way to (gracefully) exit any HPX application.
-It should be called from one locality only (usually the console) and it will notify all connected localities to finish execution.
+It must be called at least once, but can be called multiple times as well.
+However, only the first invocation will have effect.
+It will notify all connected localities to finish execution.
 Only after all other localities have exited this function will return, allowing to exit the console locality as well.

 During the execution of this function the runtime system will invoke all registered shutdown functions (see hpx::init) on all localities.